Pictet Group: History

 On the death of de Candolle in 1841, his wife’s nephew Edouard Pictet joined the partnership, and the name Pictet has remained with the bank ever since.
 Between 1890 and 1929, the Bank went through a period of substantial growth, the number of employees rising from 12 to more than 80 over 30 years.
-Although the Pictet family had been intimately engaged with the bank since the mid 19th century, it was only in 1926 that the company changed its name to Pictet & Cie.
+Although the Pictet family had been intimately engaged with the bank since the mid-19th century, it was only in 1926 that the company changed its name to Pictet & Cie.

 After a period of relative stagnation marked by the Great Depression of the 1930s and the Second World War, Pictet began to expand in the 1950s as the Western world entered a prolonged period of prosperity and economic growth.
-In the late 1960s, the Bank embarked on the new business of institutional asset management, which has since grown to account for around half its total assets under management.
+In the late 1960s, the Bank embarked on the new business of institutional asset management, which has since grown to account for around half of its total assets under management.
 In 1974, it opened an office in Montreal, the first of its current network of 28 offices around the world.
 Its workforce of 70 staff in 1950 rose to 300 by 1980.